Bitcoin Private Trading 0.5% Higher Over Last Week (BTCP)

 Bitcoin Private Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Bitcoin Private directly using US dollars.
-Investors seeking to trade Bitcoin Private should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as Bitcoin Private directly using U.S. dollars.
+Investors seeking to trade Bitcoin Private should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoin Private using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Private Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Private and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.